pofulu/Spark-AR-PFTools/README.md

 # Spark-AR-PFTools
-Some utilities for Spark AR.
+Some utilities and library for Spark AR.
 Most of them are **Script Only** tools currently.

 ## Repository with Demo Projects
 Some tools are migrated to be individual packages.